 About Australian Prawns

 While prawns are perfect on a bright sunny day, catching them means working through the night.
 Prawn fishermen must work with nature, fishing in sync with the moon and the tide.

 There are 15 major prawn fisheries around Australia.
 Many fishers are family businesses and many families have been fishers for generations.
 Other fisheries are highly organised vertically integrated businesses employing the latest technology in their fleets.

 Prawn farms are found in the northern parts of Australia, mainly in Queensland.

 The warmer waters enable the prawn to grow more rapidly and allow year round production.
 The main species of prawns farmed are black tiger prawns and banana prawns.

 Prawn farming requires enormous investment and prawn farms are subject to very strict environmental controls.
-Farms help even out the peaks and troughs of prawn production.
+Farms help even out the peaks and troughs of prawn production ensuring that between wild caught and farmed prawns, there are plenty to go around.

 Did you know?

 The prawn catch is limited by what scientists deem is sustainable and adjust their quotas accordingly.
 On average that equates to 24 Australian prawns per person per year.
 Did you get yours?